megacamelus/camel-upstream-info/camel-documentation/camel-schematron.md

 in storing these rules in the class path though, but you will have to build and deploy the component to pick up the changes.

-# Schematron rules and report samples
+## Schematron rules and report examples

 Here is an example of schematron rules